GideokSeong/AdvancedLaneFinding/README.md

 In this step, I am using the previous function which is ```leftx,lefty,rightx,righty,out_img = search_around_poly(top_down)```, but for the better ease of calculating offset from the center and curvature of the each lane, I separately implemented ```left_fitx, right_fitx, ploty, center_dist= poly(top_down)``` function.
 To apply pixel data into real world data, I use ```left,right = measure_curvature_real(out_img,leftx,lefty,rightx,righty)``` function.
 Once, I get the curvature and offset value, I draw the line onto the warped blank image.
 ![BinaryImage][image6]

+### Discussion

+One thing I want to improve in this project is the efficient time.
+When I run this program, it took me around 10 minutes to process 50 seconds video.
+And also, To find proper lane line and understand that concepts, I had been hard time.
+However, finally I got used to the concept of it.